Students who have attended the program during a previous summer should follow the application procedures for past participants.

 Applications must be submitted by 11:59 p.m.
 Eastern Standard Time.

-Admission to the Program for High School Students is selective.
-The admissions committee looks for talented, highly-motivated students who are interested in attending the program because they have a passion for learning and wish to enrich their knowledge of the particular field for which they are applying.
+Admission to the Programs for High School Students is selective.
+The admissions committee looks for academically exceptional, highly motivated students who are interested in attending the program because they have a passion for learning and wish to enrich their knowledge of the particular field for which they are applying.

 Though there are no set minimum requirements such as a particular GPA, the application materials should establish that the student has the necessary academic background and level of ability, motivation, and maturity necessary for the curricular option for which he or she is applying.
 Students must present evidence of the completion of any particular prerequisites identified in the individual program descriptions.

 Because applications are reviewed on a rolling basis and classes do fill up, sometimes even before the deadline, students are strongly encouraged to apply as early as possible.

 In certain cases, applicants may be required to interview with a member of the admissions committee to determine admission to the program.

 International students who are proficient in English are welcome to apply to the program.
 While applicants are not required to submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores, students' English proficiency should be equivalent to 90 or above on the Internet-based TOEFL or at least 6.5 on the IELTS.

 International students should be aware that participation in the Program for High School Students does not constitute the basis for securing a student visa.
 Past participants have had success in obtaining Visitor (B) visas to participate in our program because the program comprises a short recreational course of study and is not for credit toward a degree or academic certificate.
 Information on the U.S. Department of State’s policy on short periods of recreational study is available at http://travel.state.gov/content/visas/en/visit/visitor.html.